-As the public sector relies on public funding to make decisions, all procurement must be made respectfully, encourage free and open competition, achieve best value for money and ultimately benefit the public.
+As the public sector relies on public funding to make decisions, all procurement must be made respectfully, encourage free and open competition, achieve best value for money, and ultimately benefit the public.

 These requirements prevent unethical procurement practices, while also allowing businesses, regardless of size, to enter the market.
 For more information about this, please read our article ‘6 reasons to do business with the Public Sector?’

-Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the EU threshold and are advertised within the UK.
-These contracts are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
+These tenders have a value below the UK public procurement thresholds and are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
 The procedures for low-value notices are simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
 For more information, read our article ‘Why we love low-value tenders’.

 Competitive Dialogue Procedure

-Is a multi-stage procedure which allows discussion with suppliers before issuing an invitation to tender.
+Is a multi-stage procedure that allows discussion with suppliers before issuing an invitation to tender.
 It is used where procurement needs are complex, and as with Restricted Procedures, bidders will first be shortlisted.
 After the selection stage, the requirements and solutions will be discussed with shortlisted suppliers.
 From these discussions, the requirements will be finalised and an invitation to tender will be issued.

 Competitive procedure with negotiation